Stop Overthinking: A Survey on Efficient Reasoning for Large Language Models: Evaluation and Benchmark

 Recent research has introduced innovative benchmarks and evaluation frameworks to systematically assess the reasoning capabilities of LLMs.
 As LLMs continue to advance in their ability to perform complex reasoning tasks, the need for rigorous, standardized evaluation metrics and frameworks has become increasingly important.

 \paragraph{\textbf{Inference-time Computation.}} \cite{parashar2025inferencetimecomputationsllmreasoning} develops Sys2Bench, which is a comprehensive suite designed to evaluate LLMs across five reasoning categories, including arithmetic, logical, commonsense, algorithmic, and planning tasks.
 This benchmark comprises eleven diverse datasets, covering various reasoning tasks.
 It includes GSM8K and AQuA for arithmetic problems, StrategyQA and HotPotQA for commonsense reasoning, ProntoQA for logical reasoning, Game of 24 and Bin Packing for algorithmic tasks, and BlocksWorld, Rubik’s Cube, TripPlan, and Calendar Plan for planning tasks.
-The study revealed that scaling inference-time computation alone has limitations, as no single technique consistently excels across all reasoning tasks, and this emphasizes the need for diverse approaches to enhance LLM reasoning capabilities. \cite{liu2025bag} examine how various commonly used strategies affect the reasoning capabilities of LLMs.
-Further, they present an extensive experimental benchmark involving six inference-time optimization techniques across eight reasoning-oriented tasks. \cite{liu20251bllmsurpass405b} investigates the impact of Test-Time Scaling (TTS) strategies on LLM performance, focusing on how policy models, process reward models, and problem difficulty influence TTS effectiveness.
+The study revealed that scaling inference-time computation alone has limitations, as no single technique consistently excels across all reasoning tasks, and this emphasizes the need for diverse approaches to enhance LLM reasoning capabilities.
+Bag of Tricks \cite{liu2025bag} examines how various commonly used strategies affect the reasoning capabilities of LLMs.
+Furthermore, it benchmarks multiple inference-time computation methods within a predefined budget, enabling controlled token usage through a flexible N-sample strategy. \cite{liu20251bllmsurpass405b} investigates the impact of Test-Time Scaling (TTS) strategies on LLM performance, focusing on how policy models, process reward models, and problem difficulty influence TTS effectiveness.
 Their findings indicate that compute-optimal TTS strategies are highly dependent on these factors.
 The paper finds that, with appropriate TTS strategies, smaller models (e.g., a 1B parameter LLM) are able to outperform significantly larger models (e.g., a 405B parameter LLM) on complex reasoning tasks like MATH-500, and this underscores the importance of tailored TTS approaches in evaluating and enhancing LLM reasoning.
-Bag of Tricks~\cite{liu2025bagoftrick} investigates several often-overlooked techniques capable of enhancing the reasoning performance of LLMs.
-Furthermore, it benchmarks multiple inference-time computation methods within a predefined budget, enabling controlled token usage through a flexible N-sample strategy.